biggyspender/ts-iterable-functions/README.md

 ## Usage with pipes

-This library re-exports the `pp` function from [ts-functional-pipe](https://github.com/biggyspender/ts-functional-pipe), and there is good information about how it works in the [`README`](https://github.com/biggyspender/ts-functional-pipe/blob/master/README.md) over there.
+This library re-exports the `pp/pipeInto, pipeValue, compose & typedCompose` functions from [ts-functional-pipe](https://github.com/biggyspender/ts-functional-pipe), and there is good information about how these work in the [`README`](https://github.com/biggyspender/ts-functional-pipe/blob/master/README.md) over there.

 ### Making `times2squared` readable